hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

 def get_comments_in_videos(youtube, video_ids):
     """
     Get top level comments as text from all videos with given IDs (only the first 10 comments due to quote limit of Youtube API)
-    Params:

-    youtube: the build object from googleapiclient.discovery
-    video_ids: list of video IDs

-    Returns:
-    Dataframe with video IDs and associated top level comment in text.

-    """
     all_comments = []

     for video_id in video_ids: